Here are some of my most favorite lyrics penned by Amitabh Bhattacharya, one of Hindi cinema’s most sought after songwriters today.

 2. Abhi Mujh Mein Kahin (Agneepath)

 Words couldn’t have better captured the anxiety one feels when something good happens.
 The anxiety of losing it all the next moment.
 The words give you the feeling of holding a newly born in your arms.
 You feel happy and content but the fear of it all ending the next second gnaws at your mind.
-Amitabh evokes both wonder and nervousness of finding something beautiful and feeling responsibility towards for its well being, through this gem.
+Amitabh evokes both wonder and nervousness of finding something beautiful and feeling responsibility towards it, through this gem of a song.

 Kuch aise hi ab mehsoos dil ko ho raha hai,